tale-toul/Harbor/ansible/Readme.md

 every execution of the terraform plan.

 The vars section of the registry group contains the ssh configuration needed to connect to the registry host, and the remote user to connect as.
+The inventory file is created from a template on every playbook executions (see Updating the inventory file with terraform data)

 ```
 [bastion]